 10. Which of the following two actions is more desirable?
 [Focus is Achieved]

-A. Imagine you pressed two slices of bread with peanut butter and strawberry jam on them, and passed them to Mary.
+A. Imagine you pressed two slices of bread together with peanut butter and strawberry jam on them, and passed them to Mary.
 Mary cuts the peanut butter sandwich in half and puts them in the zip lock bag.

 B. Imagine you want to make the egg sandwich.
 You have sliced the eggs, put them on one slice of bread, salted them, and waiting for Mary to put some pickles on your eggs.
 Mary puts some pickles on your eggs.